 The Wairarapa KidzConferences: How did they evolve?

 We provide a range of educational opportunities locally - and as far afield as is possible - with a strong future focused, and digital and global citizenship based ethos.
-We aim to be 'as fresh as...' in our approach, and have been ground in MoE research and development - scoring the DEANZ Award enroute to endorse all.
+We aim to be 'as fresh as...' in our approach, and have been ground in MoE research and development - scoring the DEANZ Award (Australasian / NZ award) enroute to endorse all.

-With the KidzConference, it's a day 'onsite' at the Copthorne and - as was the case with the last conference, out 'n about from the Clareville Bakery to the Wee Red Barn for example, though to having teams who'd rock up to UCOL, Aratoi, Mitre 10 etc in between - all with an invite to continue connecting with us online and offline from there on.
+With the KidzConference, it's a day 'onsite' at the Copthorne and - as was the case with the last conference, out 'n about from the Clareville Bakery to the Wee Red Barn even.
+Teams rock up to UCOL, Aratoi, Mitre 10, Squash clubs and so on.
+All are invited to continue connecting with us online and offline from there on.

 We're encouraging the community to offer more for kids - more for families.
 As parents of primary and intermediate students ourselves, much is limited to traditional sport, dance and music.
 We're keen to broaden the depth of learning for kids - applied learning - which we're fondly referring to as our 'Actual Reality' programming...
 The KidzConference is a day where 30-40 community reps whet the appetite of kids for more...

 Speakers, Workshops and Youth Enterprise sections form the day, with workshops to date, ranging from Archery, to Coding, SASS Fit, Steel Pan Drums, Life Skills, Mitre 10, Pottery, Chess, Civil Engineering and more...
-The Youth Enterprise section from 3pm allows students to provide a service, share info, or sell a product, thus forming what's now become the KidzConference Micro-Enterprise Market.
-Kids get to keep all they earn.
+That Youth Enterprise section has begun to form what's now more like a Micro-Enterprise Market.
+Schools - fundraise for your realities - in that space too!

 There's a huge host of self-management, leadership, consideration, and problem solving aspects as well - with invites to continue connecting beyond the conference on offer also.
 These include invites to 'KidzClubz', participation in the FreshAz extension and enrichment or even tutoring programme etc.